-Garages are required in the Cottage Homes area of the development.
+Doors should be colorful, architectural focal points Garages & Garage Doors Garages Garages are required in the Cottage Homes area of the development.
 They can be attached or detached and must accommodate at least one car.
 Garages must not dominate the residence when viewed from the street, especially in areas visible from right-of-ways, common areas and adjacent home sites.
 All garages accessed from the street must either be side entry designs or if parallel to the street, setback a minimum of 5' from the front entry elevation of the main structure.
 Alley loaded garages may face the alleyway and must meet all site design standards.
 The use of overhangs and significant architectural details are encouraged to visually lessen the impact of the garage entrance.

-Garage doors must be provided with detailing that is tied to the homes overall design themes.
+Garage Doors Garage doors must be provided with detailing that is tied to the homes overall design themes.
 Garage doors must appear as traditional swinging, folding or sliding doors.
-Segmented doors are only permitted if they are constructed to appear to be one of these traditional door types and are subject to Design Board approval.

-- Doors should be vertical paneled or planked and may incorporate glass. - Doors may not include Diagonal, X-Bracing or Z-Braced Planks or Panels. - Doors should be painted or stained colors similar to the body of the home to lessen their visual impact. - Single car garage doors are preferred.
-The use of single doors allows for more variety in the garage elevation. - Three car garages are permitted in the Cottage Homes area but must incorporate a tandem garage to do so.
-Garages may only have a max. of 2 garage doors. - No garage door over 9' high will be approved.
+Segmented doors are only permitted if they are constructed to appear to be one of these traditional door types and are subject to Design Review Board approval. • Doors should be vertical paneled or planked and may incorporate glass. • Doors may not include Diagonal, X-Bracing or Z-Braced Planks or Panels. • Doors should be painted or stained colors similar to the body of the home to lessen their visual impact. • Single car garage doors are preferred.
+The use of single doors allows for more variety in the garage elevation. • Three car garages are permitted in the Cottage Homes area but must incorporate a tandem garage to do so.
+Garages may only have a maximum of 2 garage doors. • No garage door over 9' high will be approved.